#shiningBlackacademics #holdingthespace holdingthespaceconference@gmail.com

 Holding the Space 2026: Black Scholarship, Global Futures positions Black academics not just as participants in higher education, but as drivers of its future, in producing world-leading research, shaping innovative pedagogy and approaches, and reimagining university strategies and policies of the future.

-The Call for Papers invites submissions on themes that include, but are not limited to:
+Conference themes include, but are not limited to:

 • Education, Pedagogy and Curriculum Innovation: research on EDI, inclusive curriculum, decolonial and anti-racist approaches, and transformational learning design